bytecraftoy/timesheets-backend/README.md

 # Timesheets
-This is the backend for a timesheets app used to input, track, and report working hours related to projects.
+**Bytecraft** collaborated with a group of talented students (**team Codeflow**) from Aalto University in [Software Project Course](https://mycourses.aalto.fi/course/view.php?id=28162).

+The output is an open-source application, *timesheets* app.

 The backend is a Scala Play app.
 Further information about its architecture is found in [ARCHITECTURE.md](ARCHITECTURE.md).

 The known defects and the backlog of user stories and individual tasks are in [BACKLOG.md](BACKLOG.md).
 Instructions for contributing to the development of the application are in [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Available scripts
 After installing sbt (see instructions: [ARCHITECTURE.md](ARCHITECTURE.md)), you can run, compile, lint, and test the application with the following command line commands.